FRIENDSHIP

 WATCH WHO YOUR CHILD ARE FRIENDS WITH

-Studies have shown that children whose peers are more aggression tend to be more aggressive
+Studies have shown that children whose peers are more aggressive tend to be more aggressive.

 themselves.
-Children will imitate the behaviors of their peer groups.
+Children will imitate the behaviours of their peer groups.
 As a parent, monitor who

 your child decides to befriend.

-STORY: My friend Mark White was an athlete, well mannered young man until the age of 16.
+STORY: My friend Mark White was an athlete, a mannered young man until 16.

-became apathetic and no longer was interested in sports.
+became apathetic and no longer interested in sports.
 The influence of his peers had a

 significant, negative impact on Mark’s life.